ankitects/anki-manual/src/deck-options.md

   this limit, or ideally, making your cards simpler.
 - Show answer timer: In the review screen, show a timer that counts the number of seconds you're taking to review each card.
+- Stop timer on answer: whether the timer should keep running when you show the answer.

 ## Burying